rmetzler/articles/package_managers.md

 - License informations are not mandatory.
 - Many registered packages doesn't provide a bower.json in their git repository.
 The package registration process doesn't check if the package is valid, if it really contains a bower.json file or if there are some tags on the repository.

 Bower is kind of cool, but the quality of the packages is many times bad.
 Unregistering a package is a pain.
-And a couple hundred registered packages doesn't provide a `bower.json` file in their repositories.
-User authentication and package validation would be necessary to improve that.
+And a couple hundred registered packages even doesn't provide a `bower.json` file in their repositories.
+User authentication and package validation would be necessary to improve this.

 ## Maven (Java)

 Maven is the package manager for Java.
-The central maven repositry is [Search.maven.org](http://search.maven.org/).
-A project and his dependencies are defined in an `pom.xml` file.
+The central maven repository is [Search.maven.org](http://search.maven.org/).
+A project and his dependencies are described in an `pom.xml` file.
 Here is an example.

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"